Auricularia heimuer: Uses

 In China, the use of an Auricularia species, probably A. heimuer, as a food and a medicine was recorded in the 3rd-century Chinese medicinal book Shennong Ben Cao Jing.
 Species were being cultivated in China as early as the Tang dynasty (618–907).
 Li Shizhen, in his Pen Tsao Kang Mu, quotes Tang Ying-chuan from that period as saying "put the steamed bran on logs, cover with straw, Wood Ear will grow".
 The fungus is widely used as an ingredient in savoury dishes and is also cooked and served as a salad with vegetables and flavourings.
 A soup containing the species is used medicinally for dealing with colds and fevers in the belief that it reduces the heat of the body.
 According to a 2010 publication, the annual production of Auricularia species worldwide is the fourth highest among all industrially cultivated culinary and medicinal mushrooms.
 The estimated annual output in China in 2013 was 4.75 billion kg in fresh weight, with a value of about four billion US dollars.

 In Japan, the fungus is known as kikurage (キクラゲ; "wood jellyfish") and is commonly shredded and used as a topping in ramen.
 A 2018 Japanese study surveyed 26 local specimens originally determined as A. auricula-judae.
 The molecular identification was as follows: 4 samples of A. heimuer, 7 of A. minutissima, 10 of A. villosula, and 5 of A. thailandica.

 In Korea, the mushroom is called heuk-mogi.
 It is commercially cultivated and commonly used in japchae.

+100 g of dry cloud ear fungus contains 70.1 g of dietary fibre.